Open Bible Data Home About News OET Key

 maidens

-The word translated as marriageable women refers to a young women who is old enough to be married or to a young woman who has recently been married but not yet given birth to a child.
-Your language and culture may have a term for a woman during this stage of life that you could use in your translation.
-You could also explain the meaning of the term in the context as the ULT does or use a general phrase as modeled by the UST.
+Here, marriageable women refers to young women who are old enough to be married or who have been recently married but not yet given birth to a child.
+Your language may have a term for women during this stage of life that you could use here, or you could use a more general term.